-What is Google Maps AR?
+What is Google Maps AR/Live View?

-Google Maps AR is designed to let you use augmented reality to help you navigate when walking.
+Google Maps AR or Live View is designed to let you use augmented reality to help you navigate when walking.
 What does that mean?
 It uses the camera on the rear of the phone to identify where you are, superimposing direction and details on the display, rather than just presenting you with a map.

-How do I find Google Maps AR?
+How do I find Google Maps Live View?

-- Search for a destination you want to walk to
+- Search for a destination you want to walk to.

-- Make sure you've selected walking
+- Make sure you've selected walking.

-How do I use Google Maps AR
+How do I use Google Maps Live View

-If you're pointing the wrong way, Google Maps AR will either show you a huge arrow directing you in a different direction, or you'll get a small indicator at the edge of the screen.
+If you're pointing the wrong way, Google Maps AR will either show you a huge arrow directing you a different way, or you'll get a small indicator at the edge of the screen.
 Move your phone around to see what the indicator is alerting you to and off you go.

 However, to see the AR instructions you need your phone up and pointing at the street in front of you - and you can't walk like that.
 You'll get a warning to put your phone down, if you don't, Maps will blank out the screen until you do.

 If there's no Google Street View in your area, the AR navigation won't work.